Vatsim-Scandinavia/discord-bot/messages/faq_waiting.md

 ## Waiting time in VATSIM Scandinavia
 The waiting time varies by country.
-Generally, it may extend up to 12 months or follow the timing specified in your confirmation email.
+Generally, it may extend up to 12 months or follow the timing specified in your training confirmation email.

 It's impossible to give you a queue number or exact estimate, because the training queue is dynamic and varies with a couple of factors such as:
 - Mentor availability,